mailan3003/retail-automation-test-v2/APITestDesign.md

 - Use variables for reusable data
 - Store common data in `CommonData.robot`
 - Use descriptive variable names
+- Preparation keywords should reuse variables from `CommonInvoiceData.robot` and modify them to fit specific test needs

 ### 3.3 Verification Steps
 1. Status Code Verification: